ahnafyeswiii/Forever_Buy/README.md

-# Project Name

-A full-stack web application that [briefly describe what it does, e.g., "helps users manage their daily tasks efficiently using a clean and responsive interface."]
+# Foreverbuy – E-Commerce Website

+**Foreverbuy** is a modern, responsive full-stack e-commerce web application built to provide a seamless online shopping experience.
+The platform allows users to browse products, manage their cart, and place orders, while the admin can manage inventory and product listings.

-## 🚀 Features
+## 🌟 Features

+- User-friendly home, product listing, and detail pages
+- Add to cart, quantity adjustment, and order placement
-- User authentication and session management
+- Secure user authentication & session handling
-- CRUD operations for [e.g., tasks, posts, products]
-- Responsive UI using [HTML/CSS/Bootstrap/React/etc.]
-- RESTful API built with [Node.js/Express/Flask/etc.]
-- Data persistence using [MongoDB/MySQL/PostgreSQL/etc.]
+- Admin dashboard for managing products and inventory
+- Responsive design optimized for both desktop and mobile

 ## 🛠 Tech Stack

 **Frontend:**
 - HTML, CSS, JavaScript
-- [Optional: React / Bootstrap / Tailwind CSS]
+- Bootstrap (for responsive layout and UI components)

 **Backend:**
-- [Node.js / Express.js / Flask / Django]

-**Database:**
+- PHP (for server-side scripting)
-- [MongoDB / MySQL / PostgreSQL / SQLite]
+- MySQL (for database management)

+**Others:**
+- Apache Server / XAMPP (local dev)
+- cPanel (for deployment)
+- GitHub (for version control)